geraintpalmer/cm/chapters/session10.md

 ---

 ## Goals
-+ Gain an awareness of Python libraries, their uses and potentials.
++ Gain an awareness of Python libraries, their uses and potential.
 + Be able to install (where appropriate) and import libraries.
 + Practise using and writing code using these libraries.